Top 3 Things You’ll Learn

 The FDA approved 125 first-time generic drugs & 1,000 additional generic options in 2019.
 More generics = more competition + lower Rx costs.

 This number includes 125 first-time generic approvals, meaning that more than 1,000 drugs were approved as additional generic options.
-When more generics are available for the same brand drugs, competition increases, and costs decrease.
+When more generics are available for the same brand drugs, competition for market share among drug manufacturers increases, and costs decrease.

-Among the latest round of first-time generics are an opioid overdose drug, and meds to treat breast cancer and pulmonary arterial hypertension.
-These first-time generic drugs will compete in the market against high-cost brand medications that no longer have patent protection.
+Among the latest round of first-time generics are an opioid overdose drug, and medications to treat breast cancer and pulmonary arterial hypertension.
+These first-time generic drugs will compete in the market against high-cost brand-name medications that no longer have patent protection.

 As we head into 2020, we may begin to see the impact of these new lower-cost medications as they hit the market.
-Time will tell what the overall spending impact will be for each specific pharmacy benefit plan, as it takes a full year of a new drug on the market to see savings.
-Our clinical team is poised to support you in determining how best to leverage the new generics and determine what the savings will be for your specific plan and member population.
+Time will tell what the overall spending impact will be for employer-sponsored pharmacy benefit plans, as it takes a full year of a new drug on the market to see savings.
+Our clinical team is poised to support you in determining how best to leverage the new generics and determine what the savings will be for your self-funded employer clients and their members.